by Silvia E. Hines

 “Okay,” Josh says, grateful for the admission and the new tone.
 “But why do you need to know everything?”

 Jenny smiles.
-“There was a presentation at that optional psychiatry seminar you and Wendy skipped, about searching for your own past and your parents’ past, too.
+“There was a presentation at that optional psychiatry seminar you and Wendy skipped, about searching for your past and your parents’ past, too.
 It was intriguing.
-The thesis was that we can’t properly move forward unless we know what happened to ourselves as children and to our parents as well.”
+They claimed we can’t move forward in our lives unless we know what happened to ourselves as children and to our parents as well.”

 “That’s an interesting theory,” Josh says, “but I don’t think it’s mainstream psychiatry.
 It reminds me of that show we saw about family secrets, remember?”